HISTORY OF ST JAMES DAY: AND THE CAMINO DE SANTIAGO

 The pilgrimage starts along many European routes, including France (Chemins de Saint-Jacques), Switzerland, Germany (Jakobuswege), Poland, Italy, and England.
 Travelers from my hometown in Colorado have walked the Way of St James.

 It ends at the Cathedral of Santiago de Compostela.
-It is near the finis terrae, the end of the known Earth, in the northwest of the Iberian Peninsula.
+It is near the finis terrae, the “end of the known Earth,” in the northwest of the Iberian Peninsula.
+Indeed, some pilgrims, after stopping at the cathedral, will extend their journey 82 additional kilometers to Fisterra on the coast of the Atlantic.

 This is in the community of Galicia in northern Spain, where the reliquary (repository of his bones) of St James is found.